3 Sources

 1

-While advanced AI models introduce new exploits, major platforms view this development as an opportunity for enhanced digital protection.
-Binance's chief security officer Jimmy Su stated the company is evaluating "how advances in AI can create new opportunities to strengthen cybersecurity while also introducing new risks.
-As part of that work, we are experimenting with AI for security defense to help us identify vulnerabilities faster and more broadly across our systems"
+.Binance chief security officer Jimmy Su said the company is evaluating "how advances in AI can create new opportunities to strengthen cybersecurity while also introducing new risks," and confirmed that Binance is "experimenting with AI to help us identify vulnerabilities faster and more broadly across our systems"

 1